quicken/filefocus/README.md

 - Use context menus to Add Files or Folders to a Focus Group.
 - Support navigating folders that are added to a Focus Group.
 - Maintain File Icons

+### 0.0.4

+- Add keyboard extension: "ctrl+shift+8" to add the file in the active editor to a focus group.
+- Improve language used in dialogs.

 ---